Electric Vehicle Charging in Apartment Buildings (Strata)

 • Will trenching be required for the cable to pass underground?

-Each installation will need to be assessed by an electrician.
-When creating an EV charging roadmap for a strata building often we recommend that some of the above mentioned costs can be covered by strata that will make it easier and cheaper for individual owners to connect their own chargers.
+An electrician must assess each installation.
+When we create an EV charging roadmap for a strata building, we often recommend that strata cover some of the above-mentioned costs.
+This approach makes it easier and cheaper for individual owners to connect their own chargers.

-For example, a building with 15 parking bays may decide to put in 3 strategically located sub-distribution boards across the carpark so that when each parking bay wishes to connect a charger they have a simpler task and shorter cable run.
-This also minimises the connections required at the main switchboard and can often mean that any trenching need only be completed once.
+For example, a building with 15 parking bays may decide to put in 3 strategically located sub-distribution boards across the car park so that when each parking bay wishes to connect a charger they have a simpler task and shorter cable run.
+This also minimises the connections required at the main switchboard and can often mean that any trenching needs only be completed once.

 What are the voting and strata requirements for EV charging decisions?